AdminGodZ/M426_KISS/README.md

 - `bad_KISS.py`: A more complicated version showing what happens when we don't follow KISS

 ## The Example
-The example demonstrates a simple task: **Shopping Cart Total Calculator**
+The example demonstrates a simple task: **Basic Calculator Application**

 ### Good Implementation (Following KISS)
-- Simple function to calculate total price
+- Simple functions for each operation
-- Clear input and output
+- Clear input and output handling
-- Straightforward calculations
+- Straightforward menu and user interaction
 - Easy to understand and maintain
+- Each function does one thing well

 ### Bad Implementation (Not Following KISS)
-- Unnecessary classes and methods
+- Unnecessary complexity
 - Overcomplicated data structures
 - Extra steps that aren't needed
 - Harder to understand and maintain

 ## Why This Example?
-This example shows how a simple task (adding up prices) can be either:
+This example shows how a simple task (performing basic calculations) can be either:
 - Solved in a simple, straightforward way
 - Made unnecessarily complicated